daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 When we're treading iFVGs, we want to price leave it, and when it will come back (retrace) to it, bodies should respect that iFVG C.E.

+---

+We don't trade before: FOMC, CPI, PPI, Non-Farm Payroll.
+All they at 8:30am delivery.
+Those are destroyers.
+If they on Fri, then we can trade from Mon to Thu.
+If its NFP week, we can trade on Mon and Tue.
+Last night London was terrible because of war in the Middle East.
+Trading after high impact driver news it's okay and easy, but we should never trade before their release

 ### ICT 2024 Mentorship \ Premarket Concepts \ September 30, 2024
 [ICT 2024 Mentorship \ Premarket Concepts \ September 30, 2024]()